"Dark Romance Books: The Ultimate Guide [Tropes, Subgenres, Tips 2026]"

 The BookTok Effect

 Let's be honest: BookTok transformed dark romance from a niche subgenre into a cultural phenomenon.
-Haunting Adeline alone sold millions of copies through TikTok recommendations.
+A breakout hit like Haunting Adeline became a runaway success largely on the back of TikTok recommendations.
 The algorithm doesn't care about literary respectability — it rewards emotional intensity.
 And dark romance delivers that in spades.

 The Core Tropes, Explained